iCrawl/discord-vscode/README.md

 * Respects Discords 15sec limit when it comes to updating your status
 * Stable or Insiders build detection
 * Debug mode detection
+* Easily manually reconnect to discord

 ## The rich presence won't show after my PC has been put to sleep / after I lost internet!
 It will only attempt to reconnect 20 times.
-After it hit that threshold you will have to manually enable it again.
+After it hit that threshold you will have to manually click the `Reconnect to Discord` button in the bottom left of the window
-Just open the command pallette and execute the enable command for the extension / or reload the window.
-You can also set the reconnectThreshold in the settings to something very high, for example 9999 or Infinity to never stop trying to reconnect.

 ## Contributing